The Wild Party (Lippa musical): Act II

 Mr. Black and Queenie return to find Eddie viciously beating Burrs.
 Queenie is afraid that Burrs will be killed if it is not stopped.
 Black rushes in and knocks Eddie unconscious with a chair out of concern.
-Mae tends to Eddie and Kate comes to the aid of a passed-out Burrs.
+Mae tends to Eddie and Kate comes to the aid of a passed-out Burrs (“Take A Hit”).
 Realizing all of the trouble he is causing, Mr. Black tells Queenie that he will leave.
 Queenie, however, cannot let him go and leads him into the bedroom ("Tell Me Something").
 In a moment of passion, the two begin making love.
 The party guests follow suit in the living room ("Come With Me").

 Early the next morning, the revelers lie asleep in the living room, and Jackie dances for the last time before he departs ("Jackie's Last Dance").
 Kate wakes Burrs who is beside her.
 Queenie is strikingly absent.
 Burrs, fearing the worst, staggers to the bedroom to find her in the bed with Black.
 When the two lovers wake, Queenie recoils in shock; Black jumps up and attempts to tackle Burrs but fails.
-Burrs move to the dresser and locates a gun.
+Burrs moves to the dresser and locates a gun.
 Full of rage, he vacillates between trying to force Queenie to choose between the two men and threatening to kill Black, Queenie, or himself, claiming that when one of them dies, whoever it is, it will satisfy him ("Make Me Happy").

 Black, who realizes that Burrs is about to make a decision, takes the chance and lunges at Burrs.
 The gun goes off.
 Burrs is dead.
 Fearing that Mr. Black will now be executed for the death, Queenie urges him to flee.
 Before leaving, Black professes his love for her ("Poor Child [Reprise]").
 Queenie, now having lost both men, questions how things managed to reach that point of loss.
-She exits the apartment - with her coat - all eyes upon her sad, beautiful grace ("How Did We Come to This?").
+She exits the apartment - with her coat - all eyes upon her sad, beautiful grace ("How Did We Come to This?/Queenie Was a Blonde [Reprise]").